bkjorl/cs195FinalProject/README.md

 ### **Backend**

 * Render / Railway
-* Note environment variable setup
+* Environment variable setup using .env file.
+For more information look in the environment variables section.

 ---